 - Fund 14 local San Juan County nonprofits working in our focus areas of health, education, and income stability.

 - Implement our Community Impact Model, which seeks to get to the root of our islands’ problems, and creating stable and healthy families, seniors, and children.

 - Pilot programs to be expanded in the fall: After-School Reading Enrichment Programs for elementary students who are at risk of falling behind in school.

-United Way of San Juan County Affordable Housing Update, August 2017
+The past but still relevant news: United Way of San Juan County Affordable Housing Update, August 2017.
+(Check back for updates.)

 Serving over 1800 unduplicated individuals at midyear 2017, United Way of San Juan County (UWSJC) is seeing an increase in the number of people struggling to make ends meet in the San Juans.